RefesonPinho/RefesonPinho/README.md

 From Bahia(Brazil) to the world✈🌍

--Studying the third semester in systems analysis and development at Faculdade SENAC in Joinville-SC..
+-Studying the fourth semester in systems analysis and development at Faculdade SENAC in Joinville-SC.

 -🔭 I am currently an intern in the DevSecOps area at Compass.Uol